ansible-collections/Datadog/README.md

   - name: datadog.dd
 ```

-Note that if you install the collection from Ansible Galaxy, it will not be upgraded automatically when you upgrade the Ansible package.
+**Note**: If you install the collection from Ansible Galaxy, it will not be upgraded automatically when you upgrade the Ansible package.
 To upgrade the collection to the latest available version, run the following command:

 ```
 ansible-galaxy collection install datadog.dd --upgrade
 ```

-You can also install a specific version of the collection, for example, if you need to downgrade when something is broken in the latest version (please report an issue in this repository).
-Use the following syntax to install version 5.0.0:
+You can install a specific version of the collection, for example, if you need to downgrade when something is broken in the latest version (please report an issue in this repository).
+The following syntax shows how to install version 5.0.0:

 ```
 ansible-galaxy collection install datadog.dd:==5.0.0